magmide/magmide/README.md

 We only got Rust because Mozilla has been investing in dedicated research for a long time, and it still doesn't seem to have really paid off for them in the way you might hope.

+## Can engineers understand these complex academic ideas enough to use them?

+**Yes.** My claim is that the core ideas of formal verification (dependent types, proof objects, higher order logic, separation logic) aren't actually that complicated, and if properly explained basically any working engineer can understand them.
+I've been working on better explanations in the (extremely rough and early) [`posts/intro-verification-logic-in-magmide.md`](./posts/intro-verification-logic-in-magmide.md) and [`posts/coq-for-engineers.md`](./posts/coq-for-engineers.md).

+There are probably many reasons formal verification hasn't caught on in the mainstream (before powerful separation logics like Iris it might have been legitimately too difficult to be worth it!).
+But it certainly seems to me that [research debt](https://distill.pub/2017/research-debt/) has slowed things down immensely.

 ## Will working engineers actually use it?

 Maybe!
 We can't force people or guarantee it will be successful, but we can learn a lot from how Rust has been able to successfully teach quite complex type-theoretical ideas to an huge and excited audience.
 I think Rust has succeeded by: